Mhdomer/mindcraft-aws-migration/docs/FIRESTORE_SECURITY_RULES.md

       allow update: if request.auth != null && (isTeacher() || isAdmin());
     }

-    // Settings Collection (for app-wide settings like logo) match /settings/{settingId} {
+    // Setting Collection (for app-wide settings like logo) match /setting/{settingId} {
       // All authenticated users can read settings (for logo display) allow read: if request.auth != null;
       // Only admins can create/update settings